Guides

 When is Structured radiology reports a good fit?

 Structured reporting is not rigid text.
 It reduces risky variation, preserves key findings, and makes data useful for governance.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?